 California laws protect workers from sexual harassment at the workplace, and they also protect workers from retaliation if they choose to take legal action.
 You are under no obligation to remain in an environment where you feel unsafe.
 Our lawyers can take legal action whether you remain at work or choose to leave.
 Either way, one of our attorneys can fight to have you compensated for your experience.

-Your sexual harassment lawyer in Long Beach can look at the facts of the case when determining who the defendants will be.
+Your sexual harassment lawyer in Long Beach, California can look at the facts of the case when determining who the defendants will be.
 In most cases, it will be your employer (if the employer was put on notice) and the person directly engaging in sexual harassment.
 There may be grounds to add additional people or entities, but that is something you should discuss with your attorney.

 Through the settlement process or a jury award, there are many forms of relief that could be ordered in your favor.
 One common remedy involves the defendant agreeing to pay monetary damages.
 This does not always mean that they admit fault.
 Monetary damages can help victims recover from their traumatic events because they know that the at-fault party was held accountable for their actions.